Universiteit Leiden

 Why study Linguistics?

 How do children acquire their native language?
 Why are some politicians better at convincing the electorate than others?
 How have Germanic languages developed over the centuries?
 How and why do languages differ from one another?
-These are the kind of questions linguists seek to answer.
+These are the kinds of questions linguists seek to answer.
 In this programme you will explore many different aspects of language.
-In your first year you will obtain a broad knowledge base.
+In your first year you will build a broad knowledge base.
 In your second and third year you will focus on the specialisation of your choice.

 The Linguistics department at Leiden University is an internationally renowned academic institute.
 We offer exciting and interactive lectures, a broad curriculum that covers almost every corner of the globe and the most intriguing topics, as well as the flexibility to define your own educational experience.
 With the freedom to follow your own interests and support from our lecturers, the BA in Linguistics will give you the edge to succeed in the career of your choice.